 This ranking made developed using the academic influence of these universities in Computer Science, and then looking at the quality and variety of programs, labs and facilities, and internship opportunities.

 Viterbi School of Engineering, Department of Computer Science

 Los Angeles, California

-The Department of Computer Science at the Viterbi School of Engineering offers the Bachelor of Science in Computer Science Games degree on campus.
-This degree is a computer science degree with an interdisciplinary focus on game development.
+The Department of Computer Science at the Viterbi School of Engineering offers the Bachelor of Science in Computer Science Games degree.
+This cross-disciplinary program is a computer science degree with a focus on game development.
 Students learn game development in these domains:

 Computer Science core courses include:

 Game Design core courses include: